Graduate Program in the Department of Statistical Sciences

 Will I get paid?

 There are funds available to support graduate studies.
 The department awards assistantships, and full and partial scholarships through the graduate school.
-During the 2023-2024 academic year the full Teaching Assistant and Research Assistant stipend is $18,000.
-Students who receive a partial scholarship are eligible to work for the Math Center on an hourly basis.
+During the 2024-2025 academic year the full Teaching Assistant and Research Assistant stipend is $18,450.
+Students who receive a partial scholarship are eligible to work for the Math & Stats Center on an hourly basis.

 How much work is required to earn my stipend?